ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 **IMPORTANT!**

 Naturally, the _pona_ way is to keep sentences and generally everything else as short as possible, so having <i>multiple pi</i>s is unadvised.
 Although when we need further clarification, it is often preferred as opposed to using multiple sentences.
-Ultimately the question comes to this: which way is more _pona_, having one longer sentences with multiple pis, or having more, but shorter and simpler sentences?
+Ultimately the question comes to this: which way is more _pona_, having one longer sentences with multiple <i>pi</i>s, or having more, but shorter and simpler sentences?
 I am an advocate of the former one, although the absolute truth is that ideally none of these would be needed.

 #### Possessors